robrich/terraform-hands-on-workshop-aws/05-Modules/start/README.md

    - alb.tf
    - network-opt*.tf

-   Remove references to Fargate and ALB from `output.tf` and `vars.tf`.
+   Remove references to Fargate and ALB from `output.tf` and `locals.tf`.

 5. Run Terraform init, Terraform fmt, and terraform validate to ensure we've got the folder free from typos.